 Whether you choose a new or used car, having a pre-approved loan in hand before you shop makes the process easier, and your bargaining position stronger.
 With a pre-approved loan, and the calculations you have already done to assess loan term, interest rates, etc., you will be able to consider vehicle prices more objectively.

-If you are switching from a current car to a new one, you have a few options for your old car.
+If you are switching from your current car to a new one, you have a few options for your old car.
 A traditional dealership may offer you a trade-in value for your car, but that doesn’t have to be your only option.
 In addition to the Kelley Blue Book and Edmunds sites, going to a national used car dealership, like CarMax, will get you an estimate of your car’s resale value.

 At that point, you will have some good information about whether you would like to try to trade in or sell it yourself.
-These days, many brick and mortar dealerships have online sales departments.
+These days, many brick-and-mortar dealerships have online sales departments.
 Those online departments may be willing to work with you to take a trade-in when you buy through them.
-Each one has its own policy, though, so be sure to double-check--even if the dealership has a regular sales location, they may not include trade-ins with online sales.
+Each one has its own policy, though, so be sure to double-check – even if the dealership has a regular sales location, they may not include trade-ins with online sales.

 If you decide that you really want to try the online auto buying experience, there are a handful of things to be aware of.
 If you are buying a new car, a dealership must be involved, even if it is an online purchase.
 That’s just the American way.
 If, however, you are buying a used car, there are no specific restrictions on dealership involvement.
 One quirk of online car buying is that the prices are often fixed.
-You will want to be fairly careful about knowing the price you want to pay for your chosen car, in the condition you want.
+You will want to be careful about knowing the price you want to pay for your chosen car, in the condition you want.

 There are a handful of options for choosing a car, as well.
 You could use new online options such as Carvana, Vroom, and Shift or work through a car concierge service that takes a specified fee for searching out the car of your choice from a broad base of sources.
 You could also work with the car buying arm of a club-based organization, such as Costco.